-Man-Made diamonds, which are also referred to as Lab Created diamonds or Synthetic diamonds, are created using highly advanced technological processes within strictly controlled laboratory conditions that mimics the environment under which natural diamonds form in the mantle beneath the Earth’s crust.
+Lab grown diamonds, which are also referred to as Lab Created diamonds, Man made dimaonds or Synthetic diamonds, are created using highly advanced technological processes within strictly controlled laboratory conditions that mimics the environment under which natural diamonds form in the mantle beneath the Earth’s crust.

-In recent years awareness of ethical concerns regarding the humanitarian and ecological issues surrounding the mining of diamonds coupled with the high cost of mined natural diamonds, has led to an increase in the popularity of Man-Made Diamonds.
+In recent years awareness of ethical concerns regarding the humanitarian and ecological issues surrounding the mining of diamonds coupled with the high cost of mined natural diamonds, has led to an increase in the popularity of lab grown diamonds.

-WHAT EXACTLY IS A MAN-MADE CREATED DIAMOND AND IS IT A REAL DIAMOND?
+WHAT EXACTLY IS A LAB GROWN DIAMOND AND IS IT A REAL DIAMOND?

-There are two methods that have been developed to create Man-Made diamonds within laboratory conditions.
+There are two methods that have been developed to create lab grown diamonds within laboratory conditions.
 These are HPHT which stands for high-pressure high-temperature and CVD which refers to chemical vapor deposition.
-In both processes a diamond crystal or plate is used as a seed to initiate growth of the Man-Made diamond.
+In both processes a diamond crystal or plate is used as a seed to initiate growth of the lab grown diamond.

-HOW DO LAB CREATED DIAMONDS DIFFER FROM NATURAL DIAMONDS?
+HOW DO LAB GROWN DIAMONDS DIFFER FROM NATURAL DIAMONDS?

 Whilst both these gemstones are created by the same primary process and have the same fundamental structure, Lab Created diamonds do differ from natural stones.
 The main difference between Lab Created diamonds and natural mined diamonds that can be observed is in the clarity of the stones.
 In addition the process of HPHT is said to produce Man-Made diamonds that are far more robust and hard wearing than natural diamonds.

-HOW CAN SYNTHETIC DIAMONDS BE IDENTIFIED FROM NATURAL DIAMONDS?
+HOW CAN LAB GROWN DIAMONDS BE IDENTIFIED FROM NATURAL DIAMONDS?

 This GIA lists many of the distinctive visual features of the two kinds of Synthetic diamonds: